Will the Rockets cover the spread vs. the Grizzlies? Promo Codes, Betting Trends, Records ATS

 Additional Rockets Insights & Trends

+- The Rockets have gone 6-4 over their last 10 games, with an 8-2 record against the spread in that span.

-- The Rockets are 8-2 against the spread and 5-5 overall over their past 10 contests.
+- The Rockets have gone over the total in four of their past 10 games.

-- In their past 10 games, the Rockets have hit the over three times.

-- Houston has covered the spread in a higher percentage of its home games than road games.
-It has covered 10 times in 11 opportunities when playing at home, and it has covered five times in nine opportunities in away games.

 Bet on this or any NBA matchup at BetMGM